KarelZe/edu/maschinelles-lernen/01_self_test.md

   * PPCA is good if we need densities
   * PPCA helps to understand EM and complex dimensionality reduction methods.
 * _Why do we need the Expectation step at all, if the Maximization steps, increases the likelihood?_
-  * The expectation step is necessary to estimate the distribution of the latent variables by using the the old parameters and the the observed data $$\boldsymbol{x}$$.
+  * The expectation step is necessary to estimate the distribution of the latent variables by using the old parameters and the observed data $$\boldsymbol{x}$$.
 So we try to estimate the missing data.
   * In the M step the generated \(complete data\) is used to generate new parameter estimates for $$\boldsymbol{\theta}$$.
   * If there wasn't an E-Step it just wouldn't be possible.